History of Normandy: Second World War

 During the Second World War, following the armistice of 22 June 1940, continental Normandy was part of the German occupied zone of France.
 The Channel Islands were occupied by German forces between 30 June 1940 and 9 May 1945.
 The town of Dieppe was the site of the unsuccessful Dieppe Raid by Canadian and British armed forces.

 The Allies in this case involving Britain, the U.S., and Canada coordinated a massive build-up of troops and supplies to support a large-scale invasion of Normandy in the D-Day landings on 6 June 1944 under the code name Operation Overlord.
 The Germans were dug into fortified emplacements above the beaches.
 Caen, Cherbourg, Carentan, Falaise and other Norman towns endured many casualties in the Battle of Normandy, which continued until the closing of the so-called Falaise gap between Chambois and Mont Ormel.
 The liberation of Le Havre followed.

 This was a significant turning point in the war and led to the restoration of the French Republic.
 The remainder of Normandy was liberated only on 9 May 1945 at the end of the war, when the Occupation of the Channel Islands effectively ended.

+Despite the English renunciation of any claim to Normandy and the extinction of the duchy itself in modern-day, republican France, in the Channel Islands the monarch of the United Kingdom (whether a king or queen) is regardless still sometimes informally referred to by the title "Duke of Normandy".